5 NGOs Fighting Poverty in Wales

 - The Catholic Agency for Overseas Development (CAFOD).
 CAFOD is an international NGO that reaches out to people living in poverty with practical help in the overall pursuit of campaigning for global justice.
 Through donations, campaigning and calling upon individuals to volunteer in both their local communities and internationally in Wales, CAFOD looks to immediately impact poverty with positive results.
 CAFOD is also a member of Caritas Internationalis, one of the largest humanitarian, development and social service networks in the world.

 - The Trussell Trust.
 This is an NGO that supports a nationwide network of food banks that collectively provides emergency food and support to people locked in poverty.
-The Trussell Trust handed out 70,393 emergency food parcels in April through September through its 117 food banks that comprise the Welsh network of the NGO.
-Across the United Kingdom, more than 1.2 million emergency food parcels were distributed through the Trussell Trust’s network during the first six months of the pandemic.
+The Trussell Trust handed out 70,393 emergency food parcels from April through September through its 117 food banks that comprise the Welsh network of the NGO.
+Across the United Kingdom, the Trussel Trust’s network distributed more than 1.2 million emergency food parcels during the first six months of the COVID-19 pandemic.

 - Save the Children.
-An NGO founded in 1919, Save the Children combats child poverty worldwide in the mission of keeping children safe, healthy and learning.
-The Wales sector of Save the Children works with education, social care and health partners to deliver a range of programs that directly benefit the livelihoods of children in Wales.
-Children growing up in poverty in Wales are deeply affected, and as they fall behind in school due to the limited income of their parents, the cycle of poverty continues.
-Save the Children directly combats this cycle in Wales, advocating to the Welsh government about the importance of childhood education.
+An NGO founded in 1919, Save the Children combats child poverty worldwide with the mission of keeping children safe, healthy and learning.
+The Wales sector of Save the Children works with education, social care and health partners to deliver a range of programs that directly benefit the lives of children in Wales.
+Children growing up in poverty in Wales face deep impacts, and as they fall behind in school due to the limited income of their parents, the cycle of poverty continues.
+Save the Children directly combats this cycle in Wales by advocating to the Welsh government about the importance of childhood education.

 - The Bevan Foundation.
 Located directly in Wales, this NGO is on the constant lookout to reduce poverty in the country through innovation and ideas.
 Working alongside the Joseph Rowntree Foundation to find new solutions to poverty, the Bevan Foundation has presented evidence to the Welsh Parliament’s Equality, Local Government and Communities Committee inquiry on the impact of COVID-19 on communities, poverty and housing.
 The evidence will be beneficial for implementing anti-poverty strategies in Wales.
 The Bevan Foundation has also advocated consistently for social security benefits that would alleviate poverty.